 What Is Metal Additive Manufacturing?

-Metal additive manufacturing is the process of making a three-dimensional, solid object of nearly any shape or design from a computer-generated framework.
-The 3D metal objects are often (but not always) created by layering fine metal powders layer-by-layer with a bonding agent used between layers.
+Metal additive manufacturing (sometimes referred to as Metal 3D Printing) is the process of making a three-dimensional, solid object of nearly any shape or design from a computer-generated framework.
+The 3D metal objects are often (though not always) created by layering fine metal powders layer-by-layer with a bonding agent used between layers.

 How does additive manufacturing work, and how does your industry fit in?
 Metal AM is opening doors of opportunity for complex component design, in a growing number of markets, with a widening range of order volumes.

 Metal additive manufacturing is a process that uses fine, metal powders to create strong, complex components that are designed either by using a computer-aided design (CAD) program or by taking a 3D scan of the object.
 Computer software slices the design into many layers that act as the framework for the additive manufacturing machine to follow.